real-token/reg-ccip-core/docs/ccip.md

 ### 3.3 Practices:

-- ccipSend: verify destination chain
+- ccipSend: verify destination chain, optimizing gas limit for actions on destination chain
 - ccipReceive:
   verify source chain, sender, router address setting gasLimit
-- use extraArgs (mutable, if extraArgs are left empty, a default of 200000 gasLimit will be set.)
+- Use extraArgs to set gasLimit to be as close as possible to gas consumption (mutable, if extraArgs are left empty, a default of 200000 gasLimit will be set.)
-- Manual execution

-- Decoupling CCIP Message Reception and Business Logic
-- Evaluate the security and reliability of the networks that you use
-- Review and audit your code
-- Soak test your dApps, Be aware of the Service Limits and Rate Limits for Supported Networks.
-- Monitor your dApps
+- Prepare manual execution according to Chainlink if the transfer failed to execute on destination chain